tariaherbert/Wells-Fargo/README.md

 * **Partial Dependency Plot (PDP) and Accumulated Local Effects (ALE)**:

    ![Amount Past Due](https://github.com/tariaherbert/Wells-Fargo/blob/main/graphs/GAMI-Net%20amount%20past%20due.png)
+   * There is a negative relationship between Status approval and Amount Past Due.
+As Amount Past Due increases, the probability of that individual not defaulting decreases and defaulting increases.

    ![Balance](https://github.com/tariaherbert/Wells-Fargo/blob/main/graphs/GAMI-Net%20balance.png)
+   * There is a positive relationship between Status approval and Balance.
+As Balance increases, the probability of that individual not defaulting increases and defaulting decreases.

    ![Delinquency Status](https://github.com/tariaherbert/Wells-Fargo/blob/main/graphs/GAMI-Net%20delinquency%20status.png)
+   * There is a negative relationship between Status approval and Delinquency Status.
+As Delinquency Status increases, the probability of that individual not defaulting decreases and defaulting increases.

    ![Mortgage](https://github.com/tariaherbert/Wells-Fargo/blob/main/graphs/GAMI-Net%20mortgage.png)
+   *

    ![Utilization](https://github.com/tariaherbert/Wells-Fargo/blob/main/graphs/GAMI-Net%20utilization.png)
+   * There is a negative relationship between Status approval and Utilization.
+As Utilization increases, the probability of that individual not defaulting decreases and defaulting increases.

 ##### Local Explainability